dan-kez/RoyalRoadL-Scraper/README.md

+> NOTE: Any use of this project is solely at the end user's discretion.
+The author(s) claim no responsibility for end user's actions with this tool.

 # RoyalRoadL-Scraper
 Stand up a lightweight server to serve pdf renderings of chapters / novels from royalroadl.com.
 >NOTE: this is just a basic screen-scraper.
 If there are significant changes to RRL's DOM then this will break.
 Should be pretty simple to fix though.